After Approval but before Arrival

 - Assist visitor in obtaining a driver's license, if needed.

 - If needed, assist visitor in obtaining Calvin parking permit through Campus Safety, provide initial orientation, including picture ID(s), tour of library and fieldhouse, introduction to colleagues, familiarization with Calvin resources, campus tour, etc.

 - Coordinate local bank account.

 - If visitor would like to sit in on any classes, make sure to introduce them to professors (be sure visitor knows how much textbooks cost).

-- If the visitor would like to speak on a topic of general interest to the Calvin Community, please work with the dean for research and scholarship to arrange a public lecture and possible reception.
+- If the visitor would like to speak on a topic of general interest to the Calvin Community, please work with the dean for faculty development to arrange a public lecture and possible reception.

 - Provide human resources prior notice of any travel by a non-U.S. visitor outside Grand Rapids.

 For all visitors:

 - Confirm that keys, ID cards, library books, office contents, borrowed items, and any other Calvin material have been returned.
 Give visitor notice of immediate shut-down of permissions and access in Calvin systems (especially computer systems).

 - The Calvin contact is responsible for conducting an informal interview with the visitor and providing the dean for faculty development (and human resources if non-U.S. visitor) with a brief program report (due within one month after the visitor's departure).
 The report should include the following: